 The program integrates research, theory and practice to provide students with foundational concepts and core skills in such areas as data analysis and data-based decision making, economic theory and its application in the realm of urban education policy analysis, urban politics and education, human development in an urban education context, and urban demographics.

 The academic coursework is grounded in practice and is complemented by a concurrent nine-month internship in a local urban education policy setting.
-The program draws heavily on the urban education policy expertise of the Brown–based Annenberg Institute for School Reform.
-Collaborations with the Watson Institute for International and Public Affairs and other academic departments at Brown augment the practical and interdisciplinary aspects of the program.
+The program draws heavily on the urban education policy expertise of the faculty in the Education Department and the Annenberg Institute for School Reform.
+Collaborations with the Watson Institute for International and Public Affairs, the Center for the Study of Race and Ethnicity in America, the Policy Lab, the Swearer Center, and other academic departments at Brown augment the practical and interdisciplinary aspects of the program.

 - GRE Subject: Not required

 - Personal Statement: 1000 word personal statement that gives your reasons to pursue graduate work in the field of your study.
 The statement should include examples of your past work in your chosen field, your plans for study at Brown, issues and problems you'd like to address in your field and your professional goals.

 - Resume: Required